 Road Usage Charging United States Report

-How will the United States fund roads in the future?
+How will the US fund its roads in the next 10 years?

-- New legislation enabling road usage fees was enacted: In June, Louisiana signed into law Act 578 enabling the state to begin collected road usage fees from electric and hybrid vehicles
+- New legislation enabling road usage fees was enacted: Louisiana signed into law Act 578 enabling the state to begin collected road usage fees from electric and hybrid vehicles

-- A third permanent RUC program was launched: In July, Virginia launched a voluntary RUC program that already has over 5,000 participants
+- A third permanent RUC program was launched: Virginia launched a voluntary RUC program that already has over 5,000 participants

 - A tender was completed for RUC account managers: Oregon completed RUC tenders for a new ODOT Account Manager and for new Commercial Account Managers

-- A RFP for a RUC pilot was solicited: In November, Oklahoma launched a tender for RUC project manager services
+- A RFP for a RUC pilot was solicited: Oklahoma launched a tender for RUC project manager services

 - A national RUC pilot is under preparation

-RUC has immense potential but successful implementation requires a deep knowledge of the market paired with a well-prepared strategy
+RUC has immense potential but successful implementation requires a deep understanding of the challenges and a strategy to tackle them

-This is exactly why PTOLEMUS has developed the RUC USA Report, to support understanding and strategy implementation of RUC at a moment when it is critically needed.
+This is exactly why PTOLEMUS has developed the RUC USA Report to support understanding and design of RUC programmes at a moment when they are critically needed.

 - An examination of the economic, financial, political and technological context behind RUC